nnsee/fileless-elf-exec/README.md

   path                  path to the ELF file

 optional arguments:
-  -h, --help            print this help message and exit -s NUM, --syscall NUM
+  -h, --help            show this help message and exit -s NUM, --syscall NUM
                         syscall number for memfd_create for the target platform (default: 319)